Pitmaster BBQ Catering in Rydal, Georgia

 Pitmaster Site Read

 For Rydal, Georgia, this section is about service fit.
 For school or campus settings such as Fairmount Elementary School or Reinhardt University, the question is whether the BBQ can feed people inside a tight window without backing up the day.
-Near New Hope Baptist Church, the question is whether guests will arrive all at once or in waves, and whether a truck, buffet, or staffed line will keep the meal comfortable.
+Near New Hope Baptist Church, the question is whether guests will arrive all at once or in waves, and whether a truck, Buffet, OR staffed line will keep the meal comfortable.
 Give us the guest count, timing, and setup concerns early, and we will help match the service format to the day.

 Coverage